AAlan12/AAlan12/README.md

 ### A little about me...  <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50">
  I'm a Developer living in Fortaleza, Brazil.
 I'm a **Tech Enthusiast 💻 😃** passionate about learning and working with new tech.
-I also love gaming, coffee, sports and pop culture in general🎮🔭⚔. <br/><br/>
+I also love gaming, cats, coffee, sports and pop culture in general🎮🔭⚔. <br/><br/>